-Prior to the conclusion of an investigation, the Respondent may elect to take responsibility for the prohibited conduct by contacting the Office of Equity in writing.
-The Office of Equity will issue a brief outcome determination summarizing the allegations and stating the Respondent has accepted responsibility, and will refer the matter to the appropriate office for sanctioning as delineated in the resolution sections below.
+Prior to the conclusion of an investigation, the Respondent may elect to take responsibility for the prohibited conduct by contacting the Office of Civil Rights and Title IX Compliance in writing.
+Following an acceptance of responsibility, the Office of Civil Rights and Title IX Compliance may solicit additional information relating to the matter.
+The Office of Civil Rights and Title IX Compliance will issue a brief outcome determination to the parties summarizing the allegations and stating the Respondent has accepted responsibility, and will refer the matter to the appropriate office for sanctioning as delineated in the resolution sections below.
 Following the determination of sanctions, parties may appeal the sanctions imposed but not the finding(s) of responsibility as accepted by Respondent.
-In the event a Respondent decides to accept responsibility for some but not all of the allegations, the Office of Equity will determine whether to severthe matter, sending the allegations for which the Respondent has accepted responsibility to the appropriate office for sanctioning and continuing with the formal resolution process for the remaining allegations.
+In the event a Respondent decides to accept responsibility for some but not all of the allegations, the Office of Civil Rights and Title IX Compliance will determine whether to severthe matter, sending the allegations for which the Respondent has accepted responsibility to the appropriate office for sanctioning and continuing with the formal resolution process for the remaining allegations.
 Alternatively, the Office may determine it will proceed with the formal resolution process for all allegations.